Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 The documentation is typically a little behind the code, but what's going on should be understandable to most developers.

-The ultimate goal would be to have all WordPress plugins understandable by convention, unit tested, and in a repo thay can be contributed to.
+The ultimate dream would be to have all WordPress plugins understandable by convention, unit tested, and in a repo thay can be contributed to with CI/CD to WordPress.org.

-For now, this is just the best way to start a new plugin.
-Even if the plugin is just a single filter, test it.
-Maybe add an admin notice if the plugin it relies on is absent.
-Use the conventional structure so someone else can add a settings page.
-Use GitHub actions to lint the code and run tests before easily releasing to WordPress.org.

 ### Environment